Building a company worth working at

 Based on the results of the monitoring, we take the following measures to ensure employee health and prevent overwork.

-• We have formed “MOSt (Move on Steps) committees ” composed of labor and management personnel at each division of Haseko Corporation and within each Group company, to examine measures to reform operations, enhance productivity, and shorten working hours.
+• We have formed “MOSt (Move on Step) Committees” composed of labor and management personnel at each division of Haseko Corporation and within each Group company, to examine measures to reform operations, enhance productivity, and shorten working hours.

-• We have established “Group-wide no overtime work hours day” (twice per year) and “division early finishing and going home early day” (once per month) as common measures across the whole Group.
+• We have established “Group-wide leave work early day” (twice per year) and “division early finishing and going home early day” (more than once a month) as common measures across the whole Group.

 • We apply overwork interview rules that are stricter than the statutory criteria.